deltachat/deltachat-pages/en/help.md

   - view Wi-Fi connections: to connect to your E-Mail provider
   - ask to ignore battery optimisations: for achieving "instant message delivery"

-### How can I delete my account? {#remove-account}

-If you use a default chat profile you can simply uninstall the app.
-This will automatically trigger deletion of all associated account data on the chatmail server.
-For more info, please refer to [nine.testrun.org account-deletion](https://nine.testrun.org/info.html#account-deletion) for the default onboarding server, or the respective page from your chosen [3rd party chatmail server](https://delta.chat/chatmail).

-If you have set up your chat profile on multiple devices you need to remove it from all devices.

-If you are using more than one account, but don't want to get rid of all of them, you can remove it in the account switcher menu (on android and iOS), or in the sidebar with a right click (in the desktop client).

 ### Where can my friends find Delta Chat?